RandomStudio/tether-lidar2d-consolidation-rs/README.md

 We are using [clap](https://crates.io/crates/clap) which does command-line argument parsing only (no use of files, environment variables, etc.)

 Something like [more-config](https://crates.io/crates/more-config) could be useful, since it includes functionality similar to the [rc](https://www.npmjs.com/package/rc) package for NodeJS.

-## Some differences from OG version
-- There is no `requestLlidarConfig` Plug any more; the `retain` feature of MQTT is used to provide a persistent and up-to-date config for all clients
-- Smoothing is incorporated into this Agent; there is no need to run a separate `tether-tracking-smooth` agent any more
-- Zones for "presence detection" can be set up within this Agent

-## Useful resources
-- General recipes, including some trigonometry: https://rust-lang-nursery.github.io/rust-cookbook/about.html
-- MessagePack spec (includes details about supported types): https://github.com/msgpack/msgpack/blob/master/spec.md
-- Rust by Example, including custom types (structs): https://doc.rust-lang.org/rust-by-example/custom_types/structs.html
-- Rust Programming Language "Book", including useful info about hash maps: https://doc.rust-lang.org/book/ch08-03-hash-maps.html
-- Useful tips for debugging via VSCode + LLDB